Using Data Apps

 The Data App form collects user input and triggers the execution of the job.
 Form elements are generated based on the input parameters of the backing Data Service.
 Required parameters are marked with * (asterisk) character.
 After filling in the form, trigger execution using the Run App button.

 Success or fail response is presented to the user based on HTTP status code and HTTP headers.
 The most important headers are Content-type and Content-disposition.
-For response types of JSON, XML, and CSV both a download link and a data preview are shown on the page.
-When using file response checking the 'Set Content-Disposition as attachment' checkbox will disable the preview and only a file download is offered.
-When using custom response, it is treated based on content-type text/plain response is treated as a response message and visualizes as such.
+For response types of JSON, XML, CSV and plain text both a download link and a data preview are shown on the page.
+When using file or custom response checking the 'Set Content-Disposition as attachment' checkbox will disable the preview and only a file download is offered.

 The response preview may contain partial data only to limit the memory usage of the browser.
-The response preview has syntax highlighting for JSON and XML and for CSV the data is rendered as a table.
-The response preview can be switched expanded using the button floating in the right upper corner.
+The response preview has syntax highlighting for JSON and XML.
+For CSV, the data is rendered as a table with searching, sorting, paging and column filtering features.
+Multiple columns can be used to sort the table by holding shift key when clicking on subsequent column headers.
+Column filtering is hidden by default and need to be enabled using the filter button in the right upper corner.
+The response preview can be switched to expanded mode using the button in the right upper corner.
 Escape button can be used to exit the expanded mode.